firemodels/bot/Bundlebot/README.md

 ### Configure The Bundle Scripts

    1. cd to bot/Scripts and run the script `./update_repos.sh -m` to update repos .
 The option `-m` makes sure each repo is set to the master branch before updating.
-   2. After updating the repos, checkout the desired revision if the latest revision is not the revision you want to use to make the bundle.
+   2. Checkout the desired revision if the latest revision is not the revision you want to use to make the bundle.
-   3. cd to bot/Bundlebot/release and run the script `MakeConfig.sh` to update the configuration scripts `config.sh` and `config.bat` using
+   3. cd to bot/Bundlebot/release and run the script `MakeConfig.sh` .
+This script updates the two configuration scripts `config.sh` and `config.bat` by using

       `./MakeConfig.sh x.y.z`